hoangduytran/blender-manual/manual/editors/video_sequencer/preview/header.rst

 ----------

 Preview During Transform
-   Show a preview of the start or end frame while transforming a strip's start/end handles.
+   When enabled, previews the strip's new first/last frame while dragging its left/right handle.

 ----------

 Refresh All
-   To force Blender to re-read in files, and to force a re-render of the 3D Viewport, click the *Refresh Sequencer* button.
-   Blender will update and synchronize all cached images and compute the current frame.

-   Certain operations, like moving an object in the 3D Viewport, may not force the *Sequencer* to call for a refresh of the rendered image (since the movement may not affect the rendered image).
-   If an image or video, used as a strip, is changed by some application outside of Blender, Blender has no real way of being notified from your operating system.
+   Reloads external files and refreshes the current frame preview.
+   This is useful when you modified an external file or made a change in a scene that Blender didn't detect.

 ----------

 Frame Selected
-   Zoom and position the bounding box of the selected image into the center of the preview.
+   Pan and zoom the view to focus on the selected image.
 Fit Preview in Window :kbd:`Home`
-   Resize the preview so that it fits in the area.
+   Pan and zoom the view so that the entire video is visible.
+   This enables *Zoom to Fit*.
 Zoom to Border :kbd:`Shift-B`
-   Click and drag to draw a rectangle and zoom to this rectangle.
+   Click and drag a rectangle to zoom to it.
 Fractional Zoom
    Resize the preview in steps from 1:8 to 8:1.
 Zoom to Fit
-   Automatically zoom preview image to make it fully fit the region.
+   As long as this option is enabled, the preview will automatically zoom to keep the video size synchronized with the editor size.

 ----------